rbx-rsml/rsml-docs/src/docs/datatypes.md

 ```

 ## Strings
-Strings can be written via surrounding text in single or double quotes, double square brackets or backticks.
+Strings can be written via surrounding text in single or double quotes or double square brackets.

 ::: code-group
 ```rsml [Single Quotes]